 top of page

 An Employment Assistance Officer will support you whether you’re job searching, changing careers, or returning to school.
-With your Employment Assistance Officer you will be able you develop your goals and create a personalized action plan.
+With your Employment Assistance Officer you will be able to develop your goals and create a personalized action plan.
 You will also get feedback on your progress and a walk through any challenges you might experience.

 Meeting